nais/doc/clusters/nais-application.md

 ---
-description: More detailed information about some of the features of the NAIS manifest, also called NAIS spec, or nais.yaml
+description: This document describes the different properties a typical NAIS application should have.
 ---
 # NAIS application

-This document describes the different properties a typical NAIS application should have.

 ## Handles termination gracefully